vinsol/nectarcommerce/_posts/2016-04-07-extension-approach-2.md

 __Extensions Manager & Nectar__ : Extension Manager does not depend upon Nectar directly(it may be a transitive dependency via the extensions) neither does Nectar Depend upon it.
 Nectar searches for modules in the umbrella via ```Code.ensure_loaded``` to find if extensions exists.
 While not ideal and as explicit as want it to be, we feel it is a pragmatic solution for what it allows us to achieve which is basically a form of mutual dependency.

 __Extensions & Nectar__: Extensions should depend upon nectar.
-Again, This may seem counterintuitive since nectar will be enhanced via extensions, But ultimately we will need the Nectar dependency for running tests, pattern matching on Nectar Struct and models and for building exrm releases.
+Again, This may seem counterintuitive since Nectar will be enhanced via extensions, but ultimately we will need the Nectar dependency for running tests, pattern matching on Nectar Struct and models and for building exrm releases(more on this later).
 After we are done we can always recompile nectar to use the extensions.

 This concludes our high level description of how the different parts of NectarCommerce interact with each other.
 Lets continue and see how we can utilize the above infrastructure for building our extensions in our next post.